yezki/yeheizkiel/README.md

 #### Let me introduce myself :

-   My name is Yeheizkiel Gabriel, and I'am 19 years old.
+&nbsp;My name is Yeheizkiel Gabriel, and I'am 19 years old.
 Currently I'm working as a Website Developer in one of startup industries in Surabaya, and now I work from home due to the COVID-19 pandemic virus.

-   I can speak in more than 5 languages: Javanese, Indonesian, Malay, English, Arabic, and Japanese.
+&nbsp;I can speak in more than 5 languages: Javanese, Indonesian, Malay, English, Arabic, and Japanese.
 I love learning foreign languages, especially Japanese.
 As a side-work, I have joined & contributing an open source project regarding database of information on animation shows from various countries and sites, called [Ryuuganime](https://github.com/ryuuganime), which is owned by [Nattadasu](https://github.com/nattadasu).

 <!--
 **yeheizkiel/yeheizkiel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.